m-lohmann/BeeswaxEsolang.jl/README.md

 ```

 If a bee leaves the honeycomb during program execution, it gets marked as dead.
-Once all instructions of the pointer stack are executed, the dead bees get deleted, and the stack gets cleaned up, leaving the general orders of bees intact.
+Once all instructions of the pointer stack are executed, the dead bees get deleted, and the stack gets cleaned up, leaving the general order of bees intact.

 ### Program flow control/conditional operations